silakuzu/Named-Entity-Recognition/README.md

 NER project to recognize location, person, organization and time in a given text.

-All lexicons are collected from numerous sources and edited into a usable format by using regular expressions by me.
+All lexicons are collected from numerous sources and edited into a usable format by using regular expressions.